themissingcow/pimoroni-presto-tmos/README.md

 It hopes to simplify writing simple interactive applications based around paged displays of information.

+It consists of a couple of single-file modules, to make deployment to devices easier.

 ## Features

 - [x] RTC clock sync (requires WiFI)